SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-30-fda-molnupiravir.md

 So yeah, the second half of the trial population (the "completion" cohort) was pretty miserable.
-There were _more_ hospitalizations in the treatment arm than in the control arm, so the efficacy was _negative!_  Now you see why the AMDAC members were so concerned.
+There were _more_ hospitalizations in the treatment arm than in the control arm (but only 20 vs 15), so the efficacy was _negative!_ Now you see why the AMDAC members were so concerned.

 ---